Cornell-MAE-UG/portfolio-JamisonLTaylorJr/_projects/Engineering Ethics Case Study.md

 *Organizational Level*
 - independent internal safety review boards
 - mandatory simulator training for new automation
-- transparent communication between engineers, pilots, and regulators
+- better communication between engineers, pilots, and regulators

 *Systemic Level*
 - reduced delegation of certification authority
-- stronger regulatory oversight of software-driven flight controls
+- stronger oversight of software driven flight control systems
-- industry-wide standards requiring redundancy in flight-critical systems
+- industry wide standards requiring redundancy in flight critical systems

-Ethical engineering must be supported by systems and structures, not reliant on individual courage alone.
+Ethical engineering needs to be supported by systems and structure.
+It cannot rely only on individual courage.

 ---

 **Personal Reflection**

-This case reinforced that ethics is inseparable from engineering practice.
-Design decisions, training requirements, and communication choices all carry ethical weight.
-As a mechanical engineer interested in product design, this analysis has shaped how I approach my design ideation when safety, automation, and human interaction intersect.
+This case reinforced for me that ethics is not separate from engineering practice.
+Design decisions, training requirements, and communication choices all have real consequences.
+As a mechanical engineer interested in product design, this analysis has shaped how I approach design ideation when safety, automation, and human interaction intersect.

 ---